carpentries/workshop-template/index.md

 {% comment %}
+8< ----------- For a workshop delete from here --------------
-For a workshop please delete the following block
+For a workshop please delete the following block until the next dashed-line
 {% endcomment %}

 <div class="alert alert-danger">